Chestergc/shortcut/README.md

 # shortcut
 This is a fork from https://github.com/zakkor/shortcut to make it work on the mobile terminal Termux, it's the same program, with the fixed installer, just in case someone ends up needing it.
-It should install properly whether you're using bash or zsh.
+If you're using bash you should change that in the installer, I use zsh.

 ## Installation